richessler/link_up/README.md

 ### Overview

-**[LinkUp](https://linkup.herokuapp.com/)** is the 'Tinder for Job Searches.'
+**[LinkUp](https://linkup.herokuapp.com/)** is the 'Tinder for start-up jobs.'
 The goal for this project was to recreate a Tinder-like experience where a user can search job listings and make a judgement call whether they're 'Interested' or 'Not Interested.'
-The 'Interested' job opportunities are persisted to a User's account for further review, and potential further action.
+The 'Interested' job opportunities are saved to a User's account for further review and potential application submissions.

 **TO DO** Companies will also have accounts with the site which directly tie them to job listings.
 When a User decides they are 'Interested', the company will get a notification informing them of the interested candidate.
 If the company believes the candiate is a good fit for the open listing, they may decide they're 'Interested' in the candiate and emails will be sent to both parties, informing them of the match and sparking dialog.